anishbarnwal/Warehouse_List/README.md

 # Warehouse_List

 Page 1:
-I am giving a list of warehouses in the most optimal and modular way possible.
+I have give a list of warehouses in the most optimal and modular way possible.

 The listing page should have these feature(you may add more) -> search the warehouses by warehouse name